rdfostrich/article-jws2018-ostrich/content/introduction.md

 An efficient RDF archive solution should have a scalable *storage model*, efficient *compression* and *indexing methods* that should enable expressive versioned querying [](cite:cites archiving).
 The performance of existing solutions in each of these areas is limited and should be improved.

-<span class="comment" data-author="RV">The next paragraph is not necessary for the flow; consider moving it to RelWork.</span>
-Versioning also is a popular area in other domains, such as software development.
-[Git](cite:cites git) is a distributed version control system, typically used in software development projects, which enables users to work of text documents independently, and synchronize their versions safely.
-Furthermore, it maintains a complete history of the documents by storing the *differences* between each version.
-Storing the differences, i.e. changesets/deltas, between each version instead of maintaining fully materialized snapshots of each version can significantly reduce the storage requirements for archives.
-Techniques like these are also used in existing RDF archiving solutions.

 <span class="comment" data-author="RV">Similarly, here, the intro is drifting off.
 While all of this is true, it's not clear what point you want to make with this.</span>
 Many existing RDF archiving techniques allow the full expressivity of [SPARQL queries](cite:cites spec:sparqllang).